Film entry regulations

 The “City of Trento” International Film Festival of the Mountains and Exploration Cultural Association, established by Club Alpino Italiano, the Municipality of Trento, the Municipality of Bolzano and the CCIAA di Trento e di Bolzano – Trento and Bolzano Chambers of Commerce, Industry, Crafts and Agriculture, is organising the 71st edition of Trento Film Festival, which will be held in Trento from 28 April to 7 May 2023.

-Trento Film Festival represents an opportunity to present and promote films and videos of every nationality, kind and duration, dealing with the mountains, adventure and exploration.
+Trento Film Festival represents an opportunity to present and promote films and videos of every nationality, kind and duration, dealing with the mountains and mountain cultures.

 It is possible to submit films that:

 - contribute to increasing knowledge and protecting the mountains and tablelands by highlighting their symbolic value and portraying their human, historic and social aspects;